opensensorhub/osh-node-dev-template/README.md

 ### Necessary Configuration to Support External Volumes

-The instructions in this section pertain to the cloud based instance hosting the storage volumes
+The instructions in this section pertain to the cloud-based instance hosting the storage volumes

 #### Fresh Install